getgrav/grav-learn/pages/02.content/02.headers/docs.md

 slug: my-page-slug
 ```

 The `slug` variable allows you to specifically set the page's portion of the URL.
-For example `http://yoursite.com/my-page-slug` would be the URL if you set the `slug` above.
+For example: `http://yoursite.com/my-page-slug` would be the URL if you set the `slug` above.
 If the `slug` is not set in the page, Grav falls back to using the folder name (without any numerical prefixes).

 ### Menu